Chapter 3.5 – Ports and the Circular Economy

 Therefore, landlord port authorities can consider the explicit inclusion of circular economy factors when awarding land concessions to private operators:

-• When deciding which site to award, port authorities could more explicitly look at the CE quality of the port site.
-Brownfields might be more expensive to redevelop but often lead to higher spatial quality and site regeneration.
+• Site compatibility.
+When deciding which site to award, port authorities could more explicitly look at the CE quality of the port site.
+Brownfields might be more expensive to redevelop, but often lead to higher spatial quality and site regeneration.
 Port authorities could also include more stringent guidelines on the circular design of port infrastructure and superstructure, making the concessionaire bear some responsibility for repurposing the site they used near the end of the concession.

 5. Energy Management